Poojan38380/StockSentinel/SECURITY.md

 - Avoid accessing, modifying, or deleting data
 - Avoid disruption of service

-Thank you for helping keep Signalist and its users safe! 🙏
+Thank you for helping keep Stock Sentinel and its users safe! 🙏